Fla. Admin. Code R. 6A-1.0018

 (d) Districts must establish a policy concerning when the notice of suspected deficiency is provided by the school safety specialist to the district's superintendent.

-2. In all other cases, the school safety specialist must respond in writing within five (5) school days and verify that the district or school has corrected the suspected deficiency, or within that same time period, submit a written plan describing how the district will bring the identified school(s) into compliance.
+2. In all other cases, the school safety specialist must respond in writing within three (3) school days after receiving written notice of a suspected deficiency or after the completed Florida School Safety Compliance Inspection Report is posted.
+The response must verify that the district or school has corrected the suspected deficiency, or must include a written plan describing how the district will bring the identified school(s) into compliance.
 A plan submitted under this paragraph must include an estimated date of completion and an explanation of alternate security measures designed to maintain a safe learning environment.

-(f) Upon verification of compliance or correction of a deficiency, the Office will provide a written notice of resolution by email to the school safety specialist.
+(g) Upon verification of compliance or correction of a deficiency, the Office will provide a written notice of resolution to the school safety specialist.

 (7) Safe-school officer.
 School districts are required to establish or assign at least one safe-school officer at each school facility within the district, as provided in Section 1006.12, F.S.